Fort McPherson: World War I

 During World War I, Fort McPherson was selected to be an internment camp for German POWs; a base hospital, General Hospital No. 6; and the site of an officers' training camp.

 Immediately to the west of the post, across Campbellton Road, a war prison barracks was established to confine German POWs.
-The prison camp reached a peak population of 1,411 in July 1918.
+Commanded by Colonel John T. Van Orsdale, the prison camp reached a peak population of 1,411 in July 1918.

 The secretary of war directed that the permanent barracks of Fort McPherson be made available for general or base hospital use June 23, 1917.
 The command of the post was turned over to the ranking medical officer and Fort McPherson transformed itself into a general hospital with a capacity of nearly 2,400 beds.
 It is estimated that more than 10,000 patients were admitted from August 1917 until December 1918.

 Fort McPherson served as the headquarters for the IV Corps Area from 1920 until 1923 and 1927 until 1934.
 In the 1930s, the post hospital was greatly expanded to serve as a rehabilitation center and the post served as the headquarters for District B of the Civilian Conservation Corps.
+During the General Textile Workers Strike in 1934, the fort was used as a detention center to hold picketers who had been arrested while striking at a cotton mill in Newnan, Georgia.